drstearns/tutorials/src/jsfunctional/index.md

 - `name`: a first name
 - `sex`: a reported sex (the SSA allows only `M` or `F` for this field)
-- `count`: the number of baby's registered in 2016 with that name and reported sex
+- `count`: the number of babies registered in 2016 with that name and reported sex

 For privacy reasons, baby names with fewer than 5 registrations are omitted from this set.
 Also note that `sex` refers to biological sex, not gender, and the SSA limits responses to only male or female.